Work at Portbury Wharf Nature Reserve

 To protect the nesting sites for species of protected birds in the reserve, we’re taking special care to prevent disturbance and to safeguard their nesting sites.
 We’ve created special buffer zones and relocated designated barn owl boxes.
 During late September 2019, some of the existing barn owl boxes were relocated and replaced at a ratio of 2:1, with a total of four new barn owl boxes installed at the reserve.

-To prevent disturbance to wintering birds between September and April, core construction activities will be on hold.
-This excludes vegetation removal works, and with permission from the Local Planning Authority we may undertake minor construction activity for a limited duration.
+To prevent disturbance to wintering birds, our main construction activities in the reserve will be carried out between April and September.
+This excludes vegetation removal works, and with permission from the Local Planning Authority, we may undertake minor construction activity for a limited duration.

 Other work to protect and reduce disruption to local habitats and animals includes installing temporary exclusion fencing, carrying out surveys and daily checks to identify and prevent protected species from entering our construction areas.

-Any species found have been safely moved to designated sites within the reserve – this is known as translocation.
+Before starting construction in each area, our team of experts carry out thorough searches.
+Any species found are safely moved to designated sites within the reserve – this is known as translocation.

-To ensure they don’t return to the construction area, we’ll need to remove any remaining vegetation, including trees and hedgerows where necessary.
+To ensure they don’t return to the construction area, we need to manage vegetation by cutting grasslands, scrub and hedgerows down to ground level, including trees and hedgerows where necessary.

-This important work is being carried out sensitively by our contractor, J. Murphy & Sons Limited, and is being monitored by North Somerset Council.
+This important work is being carried out sensitively by our contractors and is being monitored by North Somerset Council.

 Keeping you up to date

-We’ve placed information boards at key locations within the reserve – these will be updated to keep you informed and up to date on our construction activity, including any temporary closures to footpaths and bridle paths.
+We’ve placed information boards on the entrances and at other key locations in the reserve – these are updated to keep you informed and up to date on our activity.